terraform-provider-openstack/terraform-provider-openstack/website/docs/r/networking_network_v2.html.markdown

 * `all_tags` - The collection of tags assigned on the network, which have been explicitly and implicitly added.
 * `transparent_vlan` - See Argument Reference above.
+* `segments` - An array of one or more provider segment objects.
 * `port_security_enabled` - See Argument Reference above.
 * `mtu` - See Argument Reference above.
 * `dns_domain` - See Argument Reference above.